burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## Compiler Implementation Relative Questions

-What does it mean `A(*B)`?
+What does `A(*B)` mean?
 It can be declaring a variable or calling a function.
-This ambiguity makes the C grammar context-sensitive and not LALR(1).

-In C++, access control is later than ambiguity.
+This ambiguity makes the C grammar formally context-sensitive and not LALR(1).
+In C++, access control is checked later than ambiguity.
 ```cpp
 class A {
 public: